An Unforgettable Summer: Impact and legacy

 Although available only on limited release in many parts of the Western world, Lucian Pintilie's production has attracted significant interest abroad, and was granted a special reception at the Telluride Film Festival.
 John Simon describes the film as "witty, harrowing, wonderful", and, in one of his comparative essays on cinema traditions, lists it among the most notable European works of 1994 (alongside Yves Angelo's Colonel Chabert and Nanni Moretti's Caro diario).
 His colleague Hoberman added the film to a "10 Best" list for 1994.
 Berardinelli draws a parallel between An Unforgettable Summer and Before the Rain, by Macedonian director Milcho Manchevski, noting that, for all the difference in setting and approach, they deal with similar subjects.
 He writes: "If nothing else, these two pictures taken together underline the unhappy truth that, in the Balkans, little has changed over the past seventy years."

-An Unforgettable Summer was the first major production to star Scott Thomas, and the last film to star George Constantin (who died soon after).
+An Unforgettable Summer was one of the first major production to star Scott Thomas, and the last film to star George Constantin (who died soon after).
 It also featured the critically acclaimed presence of comedian Ioan Gyuri Pascu.
 Tronaru praises both Bleonț and Scott Thomas for their performance, while Berardinelli objects to their seeming aloofness, arguing that a connection between the audience and the actors in the main roles could prove "tenuous".
 In contrast with the latter commentator, Variety notes: "The actress gives a properly flighty dimension to the loving wife and mom whose flair for putting a joyous spin on things is forever impaired by the looming atrocity she feels powerless to halt."
 Caryn James writes: "An Unforgettable Summer would have been more trenchant if Petre's character had been more fully developed.
 But Marie-Therese is, deliberately, the apolitical soul of the film, shifting the focus from politics to the humanity that transcends border disputes and ethnic loyalties.
 Ms. Scott-Thomas makes the film work because she shows Marie-Therese to be something other than a shallow woman playing Lady Bountiful.
 She is sincere, rather helpless and, finally, shaken with disillusionment.
 Neither pure heroine nor villain, by the end she is unable to escape the murderous impact of politics."
 Variety also commends Răzvan Vasilescu for his performance in the role of Colonel Turtureanu, "an opportunistic soldier who has no compunctions about anything the military life may require", and comments favorably on the soundtrack composed by Anton Șuteu and on Paul Bortnovschi's production design.